gvwilson/sensibleadventures/nardica/nardica.md

 She was on deck.
 The sky was a perfect blue bowl overhead, summer cold instead of winter freezing.
-Third and Second were stuffing her into the salvaged ecosuit that had cost them half a catch.
+Second and Third were stuffing her into the salvaged ecosuit that had cost them as much as their jelly dredging nets.
 "Just in case, love," Third said, forcing a smile but unable to keep the fear out of her voice.
 She kissed Iffy's forehead and slipped her favorite book into the suit.